ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

       medium: Memory
     name: istio-certs

-# We also tell $productName$ to mount the "istio-certs" volume at /etc/istio-certs in the
+# We also tell Emissary to mount the "istio-certs" volume at /etc/istio-certs in the
-# $productName$ pod.
-This gives $productName$ access to the mTLS certificates, too.
+# Emissary pod.
+This gives Emissary access to the mTLS certificates, too.
 volumeMounts:
   - name: istio-certs
     mountPath: /etc/istio-certs/
     readOnly: true

-# Finally, we need to set some environment variables for $productName$.
+# Finally, we need to set some environment variables for Emissary.
 env:
-  # AMBASSADOR_ISTIO_SECRET_DIR tells $productName$ to look for Istio mTLS certs, and to
+  # AMBASSADOR_ISTIO_SECRET_DIR tells Emissary to look for Istio mTLS certs, and to
   # make them available as a secret named "istio-certs".
   AMBASSADOR_ISTIO_SECRET_DIR: "/etc/istio-certs"